kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/azure_key_vault.md

         clientCertSecret: "azure-client-cert-cred"
 ```

-## azureKeyVault.addClientSecret
+## azureKeyVault.aadClientSecret

-`azureKeyVault.addClientSecret` is an optional field that specifies the name of the secret containing client id and client secret of AAD application.
+`azureKeyVault.aadClientSecret` is an optional field that specifies the name of the secret containing client id and client secret of AAD application.
 The secret contains the following fields:

 - `client-id`
 - `client-secret`